dbosak01/libr/README.md

 <!-- badges: end -->

-  The **libr** package brings the concept of data libraries and data dictionaries to R, in a manner similar to SAS® software.
+  The **libr** package brings the concept of data libraries and data dictionaries to R.  Using the **libr** package, an entire directory of data can be read and loaded into the global environment in two function calls.